MalikAlshaer/Server/README.md

 1.2.3.4:7878
 ```

-Also don't forget to open the port from the router with port forwarding.
+For this to work it is important to open the port from the router with port forwarding.